-Members of the governing bodies, employees and business partners are familiar with anti-corruption policies and procedures and observe the principles of the Code of Ethics in their business and day-to-day activities.
+Members of the governing bodies, employees and business partners have been informed of anti-corruption policies and procedures and observe the principles of the Code of Ethics in their business and day-to-day activities.
 KONČAR enjoys the reputation of a loyal and fair business partner in the international market, and no cases of corruption have been reported at the Group level.